oasislinux/oasis/pkg/e2fsprogs/README.md

 		--disable-testio-debug \
 		--disable-uuidd

-Some irrelevant gnulib lines were filtered out.
+Some irrelevant gnulib lines were filtered out. `dirpaths.h` was inlined.